Nexedi/re6stnet/docs/re6stnet.rst

 If you already have IPv6 connectivity by autoconfiguration and still want to use it for communications that are unrelated to this network, then:

-- your kernel must support source address based routing (because you can't use ``--default`` option).
+- your kernel must support source address based routing (because the re6st default route will need to contain a source address in order to forward re6st packets through the re6st network).
 - you must set ``net.ipv6.conf.<iface>.accept_ra`` sysctl to value 2 and trigger SLAAC with ``rdisc6 <iface>`` to restore the default route if the kernel removed while enabling forwarding.